ausmani23/currencyrj/README.md

 # The Currency of Racial Justice

-This repository contains the code that generates results and figures 'The Currency of Racial Justice' by Christopher Lewis and Adaner Usmani.
+This repository contains the code that generates results and figures for 'The Currency of Racial Justice'.

 + currency_summarize.R generates Figure 1
 + reparations_01_implement.R implements race-based reparations, of various kinds